bencagri/Simple-TxtDb/readme.md

-Php TxtDb Class
+PHP TxtDb Class
 ================
 I have written this class for simple usage for txt files as database.
 This is a simple way to store datas in txt files.
 If you dont want to use Mysql, Mssql, SQLite etc. use this class.

 Logic is simple;
-Your directory = Your Database,
+Your directory = Your database directory,
-Your files     = Your Tables,
+Your files     = Your tables,
-File contents  = Table Rows
+File contents  = Table rows

 #Update
 ===============
+* v2.0 - Km.Van rewrite all codes and optimize the IO operation.
+And uses more stringent API.
-v1.7 - You can use select method with 'where' situation.
+* v1.7 - You can use select method with 'where' situation.
 Check examples.

 #Usage
 ===============